List of Back to the Future (franchise) characters: Marvin Berry

 Marvin Berry (portrayed by Harry Waters Jr.) is an African-American jazz musician and electric guitar player whose band was hired in Back to the Future to perform at the "Enchantment Under The Sea" dance.
 He is also the cousin of then-rising musician Chuck Berry.
 After injuring his hand while helping Marty McFly out of a car's trunk, Marty takes his place as guitarist in the evening's most important dance.
 When Marty subsequently performs Johnny B. Goode to the audience's excitement, Marvin immediately calls Chuck to introduce him to the new music style, thereby humorously implying that Chuck stole the song to further his musical career.
 This creates a time paradox, since Marty was playing a song made famous by Chuck Berry, before Berry wrote it, so the song either has no actual creator or Berry was essentially stealing a song from his alternate timeline self.
-Another theory was that Chuck was going to write it anyway, but after hearing it maybe wrote it faster.
+Another theory was that Chuck was going to write it anyway, but after hearing it maybe wrote it sooner than he would have.

 Otis "Old Man" Peabody

 Otis Peabody (portrayed by Will Hare) is the patriarch of a 1950s farmer family in Back to the Future.
 For some obscure reason, he decided to plant pines on his land; while his plan ultimately came to no fruition, the area was decades later converted into a shopping mall named "Twin Pines Mall" as a testimony to his efforts.
 The town sees Peabody odd including Doc Brown, who himself has a similar reputation.
 When Marty McFly makes his involuntary time trip back to 1955, he ends up crashing into Peabody's shed with the DeLorean and then flattening one of his two growing pine saplings while escaping.
 The farmer's family believes that the time-traveling car and its driver in an NBC suit are extraterrestrial.
-As results, according to a headline of the newspaper Hill Valley Telegraph with Peabody being photographed in a straitjacket, he is committed to a county asylum after claiming "'space zombie' wrecked his barn," and after Marty returns to 1985, the mall is found having been (re)named "Lone Pine Mall".
+As results, according to a headline of the newspaper Hill Valley Telegraph with Peabody being photographed in a straitjacket, he is committed to a county asylum after claiming that a "'space zombie' wrecked his barn", and after Marty returns to 1985, the mall is found having been (re)named "Lone Pine Mall".